Colin Holba: Pittsburgh Steelers

 Holba was selected by the Pittsburgh Steelers in the sixth round, 213th overall, in the 2017 NFL draft.
 He was the first Louisville Cardinal to be drafted in the 2017 NFL Draft.
 On May 11, 2017, the Steelers signed Holba to a four-year, $2.52 million contract with a signing bonus of $129,314.

-He was selected in the draft to be the replacement for long time veteran Greg Warren.
+He was selected to be the replacement for long time veteran Greg Warren.
 Throughout training camp, he competed with Kameron Canaday.
-On September 2, 2017, Holba was waived after losing the competition for the vacant long snapper position to Canaday.
+On September 2, Holba was waived after losing the competition for the vacant long snapper position to Canaday.

 Jacksonville Jaguars

 On November 14, 2017, Holba was signed by the Jacksonville Jaguars after long snapper Matt Overton sustained a shoulder injury and was placed on injured reserve.
 On June 14, 2018, Holba was waived by the Jaguars.

 San Francisco 49ers (first stint)

 On December 5, 2018, Holba signed a two-year deal with the San Francisco 49ers as a replacement for suspended long-snapper Kyle Nelson.

 On September 17, 2019, Holba was released by the 49ers.

 In October 2019, Holba was selected by the Dallas Renegades in the 2020 XFL draft.